GustavoAC/Lander/README.md

 ## CONTROLS

- * Potentiometer controls ship's horizontal movement
+ * Potentiometer controls spaceship's horizontal movement
- * A gentle finger tap on LDR shoots (must be on an iluminated room)
+ * A gentle finger tap on LDR shoots (must be on an illuminated room)
- * Push on button activate bomb
+ * Push on button activates bomb and clears all simple enemies on screen

+ Setting the potentiometer on a specific position will make the spaceship move along the screen until it reaches that specific screen-related position.

 &emsp;